 6.13.1 Applicability to language

 The vulnerability described in ISO/IEC 24772-1:2024 6.13 applies to Java.
-Prior to making use of a reference to an object, verification needs to be made to ensure that the reference is not null.
+Before using a reference to an object, verify that the reference is not null.
 This can be accomplished through an explicit runtime check or other means of ensuring a reference is not null.
 Though a null dereference is mitigated in Java by compile-time or run-time checks that ensure that no null-values can be dereferenced, it is often better to explicitly check for null rather than relying on raising and catching a NullPointerException.
 The exception NullPointerException is implicitly raised upon such dereferencing and needs to be handled, or else the vulnerability of a failing system or components prevails.

 An alternative mechanism that has been available since Java 8 called Optional, which can be used to encapsulate the potential null values safely to avoid generating a null pointer exception.
 Optional.IsPresent returns true if the value is not null, and false otherwise to let one deal with null values without raising an exception.